Lessons from pendulums: A design comparison of three lab activities: Comparisons

 An additional aspect of the reasoning for Hammer and Holmes is an expectation, borne out of their years of teaching these labs, that many students will have some awareness of the pendulum period equation and/or Galileo.
 In Scherr's experience, that expectation does not apply for students at UWB.
 She chooses a neutral phrasing so that the curriculum emphasizes empirical science as constructing facts in a community with shared standards.
 When disagreements about conclusions arise – as is a common occurrence in all our labs – the UWB curriculum still supports students in discussing notions of trust, accountability, and authority.
 Absent a reference to external authority, that discussion remains rooted in the students’ own data and experiences.

-These different endpoints are variations on a theme.
-That is, it is appropriate to say that we all agree on the important epistemological expectations we aim to communicate to students in the first lab.
-At Cornell and Tufts, the elicit-confront-resolve approach serves to underscore the emphasis on the substance and quality of students’ work; at UWB, this emphasis is achieved by keeping the phrasing neutral: from the outset the focus is always on students’ data and students’ work.
-These variations in how we present the task mainly reflect our different perceptions of the student populations in our courses.
-They may also reflect differences in personal preferences: model-testing is a central and specific idea for the designers at Cornell while at Tufts and UWB the focus is on constructing scientific knowledge and “science as a refinement of everyday thinking.”
+We all agree on the important epistemological expectations we aim to communicate to students in the first lab.
+We all present the task, with an elicit-confront-resolve approach or neutral phrasing, as a way to support students' framing the lab as centered on their reasoning.
+The differences reflect our perceptions of the student populations in our courses.
+They also reflect differences in personal preferences: model-testing is a central and specific idea for the designers at Cornell while at Tufts and UWB the focus is on constructing scientific knowledge and “science as a refinement of everyday thinking.”